 Special Education Para Professional Mild/Moderate

-Under the direct supervision of a certified staff member, to assist certified professional staff with students in the Autism Unit to meet instructional goals and objectives, and to free certified professional employees from non-professional duties to enable them to make a contribution to other aspects of the educational program.
+Under the direct supervision of a certified staff member, to assist certified professional staff with special education students to meet instructional goals and objectives, and to free certified professional employees from non-professional duties to enable them to make a contribution to other aspects of the educational program.

 Essential Job Functions